 Middle East team: Proliferation threats from Iran and Syria, other WMD proliferation issues in North Africa and the Middle East;

 East Asia team: North Korean denuclearization; strategic dialogues; nuclear issues with China; and the ASEAN Regional Forum and the East Asia Summit;

 South Asia team: Civil nuclear cooperation and other initiatives with India; proliferation risks emanating from the region; enhancing strategic stability and promoting strategic dialogue with India and Pakistan.

-RA also has dedicated staff that plays leading roles in the development and coordination of nonproliferation policy and related security issues at NATO; including the NATO-Russia Council, as well as in Sub-Saharan Africa, and in the Western Hemisphere in North, Central, and South America.
+RA also has dedicated staff that plays leading roles in nonproliferation engagement with Non-Aligned Movement/G-77 countries in Sub-Saharan Africa and the Western Hemisphere and regional organizations such as the African Union and the Organization of American States, and the development and coordination of nonproliferation policy and related security issues at NATO, including the NATO-Russia Council.

 Director: Robert H. Gromoll Jr., Ph.D.